microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

     This sets the definitions for BaseCryptLib as well as includes the correct flavor level of the component you wish to use.

+    > **Note:** This example depends on the `Stuart` tool in `Step 1` setting the `SHARED_CRYPTO_PATH` environment
+    > variable.
+If you are not using `Stuart` then this example will not work and you will need to provide the path
+    > to the file in your workspace.

 4. Add the FDF includes to your platform FDF

     Currently, it isn't possible in an FDF to redefine a FV section and have them be combined.
-    There are two includes: BOOTBLOCK and DXE.
-    The first includes the PEI phase and is meant to be stuck in your BOOTBLOCK FV.
-    The second contains the DXE and SMM modules and is meant to be stuck in your FVDXE.
+This means you will need to place the `!include` line within the proper FV section or a build error will result.

+    A `!include` line only needs to be included for each boot phase you are actually using.
+This means that phase must have a `<PHASE>_CRYPTO_SERVICES` `DEFINE` line in the `[Defines]` section set to a non-`NULL`.
+If this is not the case, a build error will result.

+    **Example** - In this example a platform firmware has two firmware volumes.
+One is called `FVBOOTBLOCK` and contains early `SEC` and `PEI` code.
+Therefore, `CryptoDriver.PEI.inc.fdf` is placed in that FV section.
+The second firmware volume is called `FVDXE` and it contains the remainder of the platform's firmware code.
+Therefore, all other `!include` lines are placed in that FV section.

+    > **Note:** This example shows all possible options.
+In practice, a platform may use some or none of these options.
+    > In particular, `SMM` and `STANDALONEMM` would never be included in the same platform as they're conflicting
+    > environments for `MM`.

     ```ini
     [FV.FVBOOTBLOCK]